 The ESDPC is also the Citizen Corps Council (CCC) for both counties on the Eastern Shore.
 The Eastern Shore CCC oversees the Citizen Emergency Response Team (CERT) and Medical Reserve Corp (MRC) programs.
 Both of these programs are voluntary (and free) programs designed to teach citizens how to prepare themselves for disasters as well as give an outlet for members to assist the counties in their emergency preparedness outreach programs.

 The mission of the Eastern Shore Disaster Preparedness Coalition (ESDPC) is to prepare the Eastern Shore of Virginia for all types of disasters and to promote regional planning and coordination.
-The Coalition is a broad ranging organization that meets on a quarterly basis at the Eastern Shore Community College.
+The Coalition is a broad ranging organization that meets on a quarterly basis.
 The Coalition is open to any organization or person who has a role in Emergency/Disaster Preparedness, Planning, Response, and/or Mitigation on the Eastern Shore.
 Members range from Northampton and Accomack County emergency service organizations, health departments and schools to church based disaster relief groups, mayors and volunteer amateur radio operators.
 All play a vital role in recovery efforts on the Eastern Shore after a major disaster strikes.

 The Coalition prepares for disasters in many ways.
 Examples include:

 - Promote and disseminate public education materials to citizens and visitors to the Eastern Shore.